Vincas Mickevičius-Kapsukas: Communist revolutionary

-In late 1918, Mickevičius returned to Lithuania (then still occupied by Germany; see Ober Ost) to head the socialist revolution there.
-Lithuania was contested by many forces: the German occupation was still in place, the Council of Lithuania proclaimed independence on 16 February 1918, the Polish government was in favor of a Polish–Lithuanian federation (in the spirit of the former Polish–Lithuanian Commonwealth).
-The socialist forces (LSDP, social democratic labor party, Jewish Bund, social democrats-revolutionaries etc.) were actively organizing in Vilnius and other Lithuanian towns.
-In early October, the founding congress of the Lithuanian Communist Party took place in Vilnius.
-In December, elections were held for the Vilnius Soviet of Workers' Deputies electing 96 communists and their non-affiliated sympathizers, 60 Bund members, 22 Mensheviks and 15 LSDP members (social democrats).
-On 8 December 1918 the Vilnius Soviet formed the Provisional Revolutionary Workers' and Peasants' Government of Lithuania.
-Mickevičius was elected the Chairman of the new government (Prime Minister) and the Minister of Foreign Affairs.
-On 16 December 1918 the Mickevičius government issued a manifesto, in which they dismissed German occupational administration and proclaimed the Lithuanian Soviet Socialist Republic.
-German occupying forces were still stationed in Vilnius but started leaving in late December 1918, while the Red Army moved westward trying to regain lands given up by the Brest-Litovsk Treaty.
-On 2 January 1919 the Polish Committee forces (Samoobrona) took control over Vilnius.
+In late 1918, Mickevičius returned to Lithuania (then still occupied by Germany; see Ober Ost).
+Lithuania was contested by many as besides the Council of Lithuania that proclaimed independence on 16 February 1918, there were German, Polish, and Soviet forces.
+Expecting an occupation by the Soviet Red Army, pro-Communist groups such as the Lithuanian Social Democrats, Bolsheviks, Jewish Bundists, Socialist Revolutionaries, and more, began actively organizing in Vilnius and other Lithuanian towns.

+In early October, the founding congress of the Communist Party of Lithuania took place in Vilnius.
+In December, elections were held for the Vilnius Soviet of Workers' Deputies, electing 96 communists, and their non-affiliated sympathizers, 60 Bund members, 22 Mensheviks, and 15 LSDP members (social democrats).
+On 8 December, the Vilnius Soviet formed the Provisional Revolutionary Workers' and Peasants' Government of Lithuania.
+Mickevičius was elected the new government's chairman (Prime Minister) and the Minister of Foreign Affairs.
+On 16 December, the Mickevičius government issued a manifesto, in which they dismissed German occupational administration and proclaimed the Lithuanian Soviet Socialist Republic.

+German occupying forces were still stationed in Vilnius, but started leaving in late December 1918, while the Red Army attacked westward trying to seize as many of the lands lost by the Treaty of Brest-Litovsk.
+On 2 January 1919, the Polish Committee forces (Self-Defence of Lithuania and Belarus) took control over Vilnius.
 The Council of Lithuania withdrew to Kaunas the same day.
-The Red Army entered Vilnius on 5 January and the Mickevičius government reestablished its control.
+The Red Army entered Vilnius on 5 January, and the Mickevičius government reestablished its control.

-On 27 February 1919 the Lithuanian SSR and Belarusian SSR were merged and the Lithuanian–Belorussian Soviet Socialist Republic (Litbel) was formed.
-Mickevičius served as the Chairman and Minister of Foreign Affairs of the Litbel government.
-Polish military offensive of 1919 against the Red Army was pushing into the territory of Litbel, while newly established Lithuanian Army was taking control of central and western Lithuania.
+On 27 February 1919, the Lithuanian SSR and Socialist Soviet Republic of Byelorussia (created on 1 January) were merged and the Socialist Soviet Republic of Lithuania and Belorussia (Litbel) was formed.
+Mickevičius served as the chairman and Minister of Foreign Affairs of the Litbel government.
+Poland pushed back against the Red Army in the Polish–Soviet War, while the newly-established Lithuanian Army was liberating previously Communist-occupied parts of Lithuania, so that by August 1919, almost all of Lithuania and Belarus was freed from the Soviets.
+In July 1920, the Soviet–Lithuanian Peace Treaty was concluded, and the Lithuanian Soviet Socialist Republic ceased to exist.

 The support for Mickevičius' government mostly came from the city proletariat and farm laborers.
 Lithuanian farmers mostly supported the Council of Lithuania, who promised land to those who cultivate it.
 In an agrarian country, as Lithuania was at that time, farmers' support was essential.
 Understanding his limited support base, Mickevičius resisted Lenin's demands to recruit more Lithuanians to the Red Army and reported to Lenin that such an effort would be counter-productive and would reduce Lithuanian support for his government.
-By August 1919 almost entire Litbel territory was under occupation.
-In July 1920, the Soviet–Lithuanian Peace Treaty was concluded, and the Lithuanian Soviet Socialist Republic ceased to exist.